krahets/hello-algo/docs-en/chapter_array_and_linkedlist/linked_list.md

 ### Accessing Nodes

 **Accessing nodes in a linked list is less efficient**.
 As previously mentioned, any element in an array can be accessed in $O(1)$ time.
-In contrast, with a linked list, the process involves starting from the head node and sequentially traversing through the nodes until the desired node is found.
+In contrast, with a linked list, the program involves starting from the head node and sequentially traversing through the nodes until the desired node is found.
 In other words, to access the $i$-th node in a linked list, the program must iterate through $i - 1$ nodes, resulting in a time complexity of $O(n)$.

 ```src
 [file]{linked_list}-[class]{}-[func]{access}